afishhh/better-swallow/README.md

 This method of finding the swallower is, in my opinion, significantly better than just grabbing the currently focused window like devour does.
 It means that you can run `sleep 2; better-swallow glxgears` and have `glxgears` still swallow the terminal instead of whatever other window you moved your mouse over by the time the sleep completed.

+### DWM patch

+If you use the patch alongside this program you gain these additional features:
+1. The first swallowed client will have its window positioned exactly where the swallower once was.
+2. Once all swallowed clients have been closed the swallower will be put exactly where the last swallowed client was.

+> [!WARNING]
+> This patch in its current state will crash dwm if a swallower's window is unmapped before all the swallowed windows.
+> I will hopefully fix this issue in the near future.